fatihtatoglu/fatihtatoglu.github.io/page/en/index.en.md

 ![Fatih Tatoğlu](../../image/about_me.jpg)

-Hello, this is Fatih Tatoğlu.
-Everything has been started with my curiosity.
-My family says I was an inquisitive boy that asked similar questions such as, "How do they do this?", "How does it work?".
-I've prepared this website to share my learned and interesting subjects.
-In addition, I'll share my experiments' results and sources which are followed by me.
+Hello, I am Fatih.
+It all started with my curiosity.
+When I was a child, I used to ask myself the following questions: ***"How does it work?"***, ***"Why does it rain?"***, etc. These questions and pursuit of answers have shaped my life.
+I like to learn new things, and to ask curios questions.

-I've developed both theme of the website and the publishing system.
-My posts about this topic, you can find under the **Projects** menu.
-Under the **Coaching** menu, there are my observations (I am not an expert) about sociological and psychological posts and my analysis.
-I mostly write about business life, management and teamwork. **My Notes** section mostly contains notes about myself that are technical and increase my motivation.
-However, there is no limitation, I write what I want.
+On this website, I would like to share my experience, my worries, my projects, and my questions.
+There are a lot of topic to write about.
+However, I prefer to follow my thinking path in my head when writing.
+In other words, the articles will be sometimes chaotic, sometimes simple and sometimes empirical...

-The website seems like my mind.
-I wish you good reading in advance.
+I hope you will enjoy and learn new things reading it.

 ## References